Mespilus germanica: Distribution and habitat

-From an extensive study of literature and plant specimens, Kazimierz Browicz concluded that the true homeland of M. germanica is only in the southeastern part of the Balkan peninsula, in Asia Minor, on the Caucasus, Crimea, northern Iran, and possibly also in Turkmenia.
+From an extensive study of literature and plant specimens, Kazimierz Browicz concluded that the true homeland of M. germanica is only in the southeastern part of the Balkan peninsula, in Asia Minor, on the Caucasus, Crimea, northern Iran, and possibly also in Turkmenistan.
 It is also found in southeastern Europe, especially the Black Sea coasts of Bulgaria and Turkey.
+Fossil remains, however, have been reported from a wider area, including from Oriolo, Italy (c.
+800 kya thousand years ago) and Burgtonna, Germany (130-115 thousand years ago), dating from the Pleistocene.

 The species requires temperate and sub-mediterranean climate conditions with warm summers and mild winters.
 Air temperatures of 18 to 20 °C are mentioned as favourable for growth, cold of as low as -20 °C is tolerated and late frosts hardly cause any damage.
 The wild form was observed in dry areas with annual precipitation of 700 mm and at altitudes from 0 to 1100 m.
 The species grows in a wide range of soil types and prefers fresh, well-drained loamy soils with a pH that is between 6 and 8.
 It is found across southern Europe where it is generally rare.
-It is reported to be naturalized in some woods in southeast England, but is found in few gardens.
+It is reported to be naturalised in some woods in southeast England, but is found in few gardens.